Ola-raji/aws-cur-finops-analysis-SQL-/README.md

 The architectural pattern is intentionally over-provisioned for the actual traffic profile — that is exactly what makes it a useful FinOps subject.
 An under-utilized production-grade architecture is the most common pattern in real enterprise IT, and the question "what does this system cost, and where is the cost actually going" is harder to answer than people assume.

-The AWS account is currently within Free Tier coverage, so the realised invoice cost is $0. **All economic analysis in this project uses `pricing_public_on_demand_cost`** — what this workload would cost at AWS list prices once Free Tier expires or the workload scales beyond its limits.
-This is documented in detail in [`docs/02-cur-primer.md`](docs/02-cur-primer.md) and [`docs/06-limitations.md`](docs/06-limitations.md).
+The AWS account is currently within Free Tier coverage, so the realised invoice cost is $0. **All economic analysis in this project uses `pricing_public_on_demand_cost`** — what this workload would cost at AWS list prices without the Free Tier.
+This is documented in detail in [`docs/02-cur-primer.md`](https://github.com/Ola-raji/aws-cur-finops-analysis-SQL-/blob/main/documentation/02-cur-primer.md) and [`docs/06-limitations.md`](https://github.com/Ola-raji/aws-cur-finops-analysis-SQL-/blob/main/documentation/06-limitations.md).

 ---